morko/haxball-room-trapper/README.md

 ### Example propertyManager

-See the [PropertyManager](./src/PropertyManager.js) class for a simple example of an propertyManager which just redirects all calls to the proxied room object.
+See the [PropertyManager](./src/PropertyManager.js) class for a simple example of a `propertyManager` which just redirects all calls to the proxied room object.